Sisca Kohl: YouTube Career and Achievements of Sisca Kohl

 Sisca Kohl is a Celebgram and TikToker with a large following on social media.

-She often uploads interesting and unique content on her YouTube account, such as opening her childhood piggy bank containing hundreds of millions of rupiah, buying 45 packs of BTS Meals, or making seblak-flavored ice cream, and from Indonesian foods like pecel lele, nasi padang, and instant noodles.
+She uploads content on her YouTube account, such as opening her childhood piggy bank containing hundreds of millions of rupiah, buying 45 packs of BTS Meals, or making seblak-flavored ice cream, and from Indonesian foods like pecel lele, nasi padang, and instant noodles.

 These contents have successfully caught the attention of netizens and made the name Sisca Kohl increasingly popular.
 On the other hand, Sisca also has talent in academics.
-She is a graduate of Santa Ursula BSD High School, and is currently pursuing education at the University of New South Wales (UNSW) in Sydney, Australia.
+She is a graduate of Santa Ursula BSD High School, and is currently pursuing education at the University of New South Wales (UNSW) in Sydney.

 She is majoring in Bachelor of Commerce, which focuses on Business and Economics.
 She is also fluent in English and Mandarin, in addition to Indonesia Language.

 Family

-In late 2022, she married the YouTuber Jess no Limit (real name Tobias Justin).
+In late 2022, she married the YouTuber Jess No Limit (real name Tobias Justin).
 On 4 May 2023, it was revealed via a video from her husband on his YouTube and TikTok accounts that her pregnancy test happened to be positive.